A classical explanation of quantization: Brownian motion of a particle: the ``walker''

-To obtain a better understanding of Equations (\ref{eq:3.5}) and (\ref{eq:3.6}), we want to detail here how they come about.
+To obtain a better understanding of Equations (\ref{eq:3.5}) and (\ref{eq:3.6}), we want to detail here, in one dimension for simplicity, how they come about.
 One usually introduces a coefficient $\lambda$ that measures the strength of the mean square deviation of the stochastic force, such that

 Since friction increases in proportion to the frequency of the stochastic collisions, there must exist a connection between $\lambda$ and $\zeta$.
 One solves the Langevin equation (\ref{eq:3.1}) in order to find this connection.
 Solutions of this equation are well known from the Ornstein-Uhlenbeck theory of Brownian motion \cite{Coffey.2004}.